Tecnativa/docker-haproxy-letsencrypt/README.md

 Comma-separated list of domains you are serving with this container (and for whom you want certificates).

+Remember that if you are going to serve both `www.example.com` and `example.com`, you have to ask for both.

 #### `RSA_KEY_SIZE`

 By default it is a bit higher than [Certbot][]'s default: `4096`.

+### Using replacement hooks

+Some configuration files have hooks, such as `# AFTER WWW HOOK`.
+Those strings can be used as a replacement target in your subimage `Dockerfile` with `sed -i` to inject some extra rules in those places.

 ## Feedback